NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 1. Download packages
 1. Write assets file, targets, and props

+> [!Note]
+> The `restore` MSBuild target only works for projects using `PackageReference` items and does not restore packages referenced using a `packages.config` file.

 ### Restore properties

 Additional restore settings may come from MSBuild properties in the project file.
 Values can also be set from the command line using the `/p:` switch (see Examples below).